djberg96/sys-memory/README.md

 ## Notes
 I realize there are some philosophical differences about what constitutes "available memory".
-I've tried to accomodate both of the approaches to it that I saw debated online.
+I've tried to accomodate both of the common approaches to it that I saw debated online.
 In short, you can choose to include swap memory as part of memory calculations or not as you see fit via an optional argument.

 You can also just use `Sys::Memory.memory` and collate the various hash data